OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/about-permission-levels.md

 :   Can be turned on/off for a specific environment.

 **Infrastructure-wide permissions**
 :   Control who can manage IT users, teams, and roles across the infrastructure.
-For self-managed infrastructures, allow managing the environments and its configurations.

 ![](images/lt-about-permission-levels-5.png?width=800)